 An investigator will often use forensic accounting investigations, background checks, surveillance, mystery shopping, asset searches, financial investigations and other business investigation methods to find out what is happening at a company today.
 In some cases, investigators will need to review public records, speak with company clients and customers, and even contact overseas offices in order to uncover the legitimacy and potential of a company.
 A good private investigator will explain all the facets of a business you can investigate, and will work with you to determine exactly which services and investigation you need.

-Use the search utility on the top of this page or select from a state on the left to find a Due Diligence Investigator.
-Still can't find what your are looking for?
-Call us at (888) 997-4669.
+Use the search utility on the top of this page or select from a state listed below to find a due diligence, or give us a call at (888) 997-4669.